Sisters of the Holy Faith: History

-It was founded in Dublin, in 1857, by Margaret Aylward, under the direction of Rev. John Gowan, C.M., from the St. Peter's Vincentian Community in Phibsboro, Dublin.
+It was founded in Dublin, in 1857, by Margaret Aylward, under the direction of John Gowan from the St. Peter's Vincentian Community in Phibsboro, Dublin.

-The foundress was called a confessor of the Faith by Pope Pius IX, because of the imprisonment of six months she endured.
+The founder was called a Confessor of the Faith by Pope Pius IX, because of the imprisonment of six months she endured.
 She was convicted of contempt of court, but acquitted of a charge of kidnapping, after having refused to produce and return an abandoned child to its mother.

-The congregation is especially active in the Archdiocese of Dublin, the residence of the superior general being at Glasnevin, where the sisters conducted a boarding-school for young ladies.
+The congregation is especially active in the Archdiocese of Dublin, the residence of the superior general being at Glasnevin, where the sisters conducted a boarding-school for young women.
 The Glasnevin establishment no longer has a boarding school; the order's archives are stored and maintained here, and the order now has a nursing home, Marian House, on the Glasnevin campus.

 The original foundation was St. Brigid's Orphanage, Dublin, where over 3000 orphans were accommodated and trained.